-My research explains how firms can collaborate with NGOs and government to solve ESG and sustainability issues of mutual concern.
+My research is situated at the intersection of nonmarket strategy and multinational management.
+It explains how firms can collaborate with nonprofit organizations and/or governments to solve ESG and sustainability issues of mutual concern.

 Aline Gatignon is the Govil Family Faculty Scholar and Assistant Professor of Management at the Wharton School.
 She is also a member of the Penn Development Research Initiative (PDRI), a Faculty Affiliate with the Wharton Social Impact Initiative and Penn Center for Africana Studies, and a Senior Fellow with the Global Scope Lab (GLOB-S) at George Washington University.